ut-osa/strata/README.md

 This repository contains initial source code and tests.
 Benchmarks will be released soon.
 As a research prototype, Strata has several limitations, described in [Limitations section](#limitations)

+To run NVM emulation, your machine should have enough DRAM for testing.
+Kernel will reserve the DRAM for NVM emulation.
+Strata requires at least two partitions of NVM: operation log (1 - 2 GB) and NVM shared area (It depends on your test.
+I recommend to use more than 8 GB at least).

 ### Building Strata ###
 Assume current directory is a project root directory.